KQM-git/HSRNews/readme.md

 - Due to scheduling issues, some English voiceovers for certain characters are missing in specific dialogues of Version 3.3.
 The corresponding voiceovers will be added in future updates.

+### Game Updates and Improvements Overview

+■2025/05/21

+- Fixes an issue of encountering a stage verification failure after the end of battle when using the trial character Trailblazer (Remembrance: Ice) in the Trailblaze Mission "Amphoreus - Night Veil, Shroud the Silent Past."

 -----

 # [Divergent Universe Strategy Code Available Now](archive/938.md)